How To Overcome Your Fear And The Hidden Reason God Allows It

-FEAR: the biggest obstacle to wholeness many of us face.
+Fear is the biggest obstacle to wholeness many Christians face.

 Sometimes it’s easily identifiable, but often we have no idea where it comes from at all.

 Some fear is healthy because it spurs us to take immediate action to avoid catastrophe, such as when an out of control car mounts the pavement and speeds towards us.
 The fear ignites the adrenaline which propels us to safety as we jump clear.

 Without such fear hard wired in us, we could end up as road kill.

 So in all our lives we have different types of fears; fears of what others think, fear about our appearance, fear we are unable to accomplish tasks or pass exams, fear that we’ll lose our jobs, run out of money, succumb to illness, grow old, be robbed, be rejected by friends, colleagues or family, fear of betrayal, fear our sins will be known, fear we will let God down—the list goes on and on.